-Haiti has been facing a food crisis for the last 4 years.
-Some 4.4 million people (more than 40% of the population) are currently acutely food insecure, including 1.3 million living in an emergency situation.
+Haiti has been grappling with a food crisis for the past 5 years.
+Some 4.9 million people (nearly 47% of the population) are currently facing acutely food insecurity, including 1.3 million living in an emergency situation.

-In this fragile context, a 7.2 magnitude earthquake struck Haiti’s southern peninsula in August 2021.
-With more than 2,000 people killed, this event is listed among Latin America’s 10 deadliest earthquakes of the last 25 years.
+Haiti was also hit by a 7.2 magnitude earthquake in August 2021, with more than 2,000 people killed.
+This event is listed among Latin America’s 10 deadliest earthquakes of the last 25 years.

-The complex situation has constantly driven Haitians out of their country.
-According to official figures, there are more than 1.2 million Haitian migrants across the world (nonofficial estimations indicate that the figure might be much higher, standing at 3 million), mainly in the United States, Canada, France, the Bahamas, and the Dominican Republic.
+The complex situation has forced many Haitians to leave their country.
+According to official figures, there are over 1.2 million Haitian migrants across the world (although nonofficial estimations indicate that the figure might be much higher, standing at 3 million).
+They mainly reside in the United States, Canada, France, the Bahamas, and the Dominican Republic.

 How are we helping?